 Threadworm infestations are typically treated with an anthelmintic (antiparasitic) medicine known as mebendazole.

 Mebendazole, the active ingredient of Ovex and Vermox, works by preventing the worms' ability to absorb the sugars they need to survive.
 This starves the worms and causes them to die within approximately 3 days.

 In most cases, only one dose of mebendazole is needed to clear the infection, though you may be advised to take a second dose two weeks later to ensure the worms are eradicated and prevent reinfection.

 Everyone in the household will be required to take a single dose of mebendazole to ensure every person has been cleared of the worms.
 Mebendazole is available in flavoured tablets, which can be swallowed or chewed, and liquid suspension (syrup), suitable for children who cannot take tablets.

 While the medicine kills the worms inside the intestines, Mebendazole does not kill the eggs which may have been laid.
 For this reason, a strict cleaning regime should be implemented to prevent further infections.

 If, after two weeks, you or your child continues to experience symptoms of threadworms, you should seek advice from your doctor.

 Threadworms are very difficult to avoid, though there are a number of preventative measures you can take to protect yourself and your family.

 Everyone in your household should be made aware of the risks of infection and uphold strong personal hygiene.
 You should avoid sharing towels and utensils until the infection has been cleared.

-Threadworm treatments are available from our UK registered pharmacy and are eligible for a fast, next-day and discreet delivery service.
+Threadworm treatments are available from our UK-registered pharmacy and eligible for a fast, next-day, discreet delivery service.
 Orders approved before 3pm on weekdays are dispatched the same day.